onadebt/music-band-manager/docs/README.md

 ---

 ## 💡 Tips
-- **Hot reload** — with Spring DevTools on the classpath, code changes are live‑reloaded when running via Maven.
 - **Database persistence** — when using Docker Compose, H2 volumes are persisted under `./data/` so you won’t lose data between restarts.
-- **Scaling services** — tweak replica counts in `docker-compose.yml` if you want to test load balancing scenarios.
 ---

 ## 📌 Use Case Diagram